dfsp-spirit/neuro/README.md

 # neuro
-Work-in-progress Go module to read structural neuroimaging file formats, ignore for now.
+Go module for reading and writing structural neuroimaging file formats.
+Supports FreeSurfer MGH, MGZ, and related formats.

 ## About